X-Sharp/ILSpy-Plugin/Readme.md

 - Currently, Array access are all zero-based
 - Only dot (.) is used as selector
 - WholeProject decompilation is currently not supported
+- FOR/NEXT is sometimes wrongly generated, and must be WHILE/ENDDO

 ### ILSPY Copyright
 Copyright (c) 2011 AlphaSierraPapa for the SharpDevelop Team